alpinejs/alpine/packages/docs/src/en/globals/alpine-data.md

 <a name="init-functions"></a>
 ## Init functions

-If your component contains an `init()` method, Livewire will automatically execute it before it renders the component.
+If your component contains an `init()` method, Alpine will automatically execute it before it renders the component.
 For example:

 ```js
 Alpine.data('dropdown', () => ({